arista-channel/acws/docs/index.md

 Welcome to our Arista hands-on campus workshop! 🚀

-We appreciate your desire to explore our campus ecosystem!
+We appreciate your desire to get your hands dirty and diving into the Arista campus solutions.
 Over the next two days, you'll have the opportunity to work with real hardware and software, just as it's deployed in the field.
 Each lab is designed to simulate real-world scenarios, giving you practical experience.
-Whether you're troubleshooting devices, configuring switches, or working with our software, you'll gain a better understanding of the campus lifecycle.
+Whether you're deploying and configuring switches, operating the network, or troubleshooting client connectivity issues, you'll gain a better understanding of the campus lifecycle.
 Get ready to dive in, experiment, and learn by doing!

 ![Campus Workshop Table](./assets/images/banner.png)